jannicz/property-4-json/README.md

 ## Limitations

-* it is not possible to add new properties at lower nesting levels than 1 (the RegExp will always match the first opening bracket of the object)
-* this script is not meant to replace a database autoincrement feature, it was developed to clean up static data before a production build
+* this lib is not meant to replace a database autoincrement feature, it was developed to clean up static data before a production build
+* this lib can be used for enriching existent dummy data with incremental properties, if you look for a solution to maintain JSON data try TODO json-server
+* if you look for a way to create dummy data that already contains id fields, try [Mockaroo](https://mockaroo.com/)

 ## Upcoming features

-* deeper nesting levels at which the parameter should be applied
+* add new properties at lower nesting levels than 1 (currently the RegExp will always match the first opening bracket of the object)
 * pass one filename instead of a file pattern or folder name

 ## Contributing